politicalrev/political-revolution.com/README.md

 1. Follow [this guide](https://github.com/politicalrev/political-revolution.com/blob/master/docs/INSTALLATION.md) to get our preconfigured developer environment set up on your computer.

 2. Check out the [open issues](https://github.com/politicalrev/political-revolution.com/issues) to see what needs doing right now.
-Issues marked with a "help wanted" label in particular are fleshed out and just waiting to be done.
+Issues marked with a "Ready" label in particular are ready to be worked on, and in-progress work is marked as "In Progress" and have an branch with their issue number attached.
 When you find something you want to tackle, drop a comment and let us know you're getting started.
+Note: if you make a couple contributions, you may request write access to the repo from @smona.

 3. Join the PR conversation on Slack.
 That's where all discussion and planning for our projects take place.
 Go to our [volunteer page](https://political-revolution.com/volunteer/) and click the big red button to join.